-In September 2016, Free for Life and PRC began work on a brand new project in Nepal – the Chitwan Training Facility.
+In September 2016, Free for Life began work on a brand new project in Nepal – the Chitwan Training Facility.
 The facility, located in a transformed home, will train trafficking survivors in three vocational trades.

 Before classes could begin, however, the three-story home had to be completely renovated and prepared for the girls’ arrival.
 A team of Free for Life volunteers, including FFLI Executive Director Gabrielle Thompson, traveled to Nepal in September to assist with these renovations.
 The team helped install electrical wiring, tile, brand new appliances and a fresh coat of interior and exterior paint!
 Their hard work paid off, and the facility is now ready to welcome its first class in 2017.